lucpod/ticketless/lessons/03-apis-lambda/README.md

 When running this Lambda in AWS, it will immediately terminate with an error.
 The error will then be logged (in Cloudwatch) and the Lambda execution marked as failed.

-In case the Lambda was triggered by an API Gateway request event, in such case, API Gateway doesn't have a response object and doesn't really know how to report the error to the client, so it simply defaults to a `502 Bad Gateway` HTTP error.
+In case the Lambda was triggered by an API Gateway request event, in such case, API Gateway doesn't have a response object and doesn't really know how to report the error to the client, so it simply defaults to a `502 Bad Gateway` HTTP error and you have no way to provide a detailed error report to the client.

-The preferred way to report meaningful HTTP errors to client is to build normal Lambda Proxy integration response objects (as saw previously) and use the proper HTTP status code.
+The preferred way to report meaningful HTTP errors to client is to invoke the callback without error object and build a normal Lambda Proxy integration response objects (as saw previously) with the proper HTTP status code and all the error details in the body.

 For example in case we want to respond with a 404 we can use the following code: